Technical Program Themes and Subthemes

 The Operators’ Forum will focus on case studies that illustrate the integration of multiple disciplines, including geology, geophysics, geomechanics, completions engineering, and reservoir engineering, to evaluate complex datasets and improve asset value.
 The case studies may focus on the complete life cycle of unconventional plays, from exploration and appraisal to pilot tests and large-scale development.
-It is expected that speakers in the Operator’s Forum are Operators or that the focus of the paper is on a summary of multiple Operators’ efforts.
-Further, Team presentations should have an operator as a lead speaker but can of course incorporate non-operators in their paper and presentations.
+Because this is an Operators Forum, speakers must be operators and the focus of the paper should be on operators’ projects.
+Team presentations are highly encouraged, and these should have an operator as a lead speaker but can of course incorporate non-operators in the paper and presentations.

 - Quantifying, Mitigating and/or Overcoming Parent-Child effects